shiy1022/slab_qick_calib/README_experiments.md

 **File**: `experiments/single_qubit/pulse_probe_spectroscopy.py`

 **Description**: Performs a 2D sweep of frequency and power to map out the qubit response.
-This experiment is useful for identifying power-dependent frequency shifts, multi-photon transitions, and optimal drive powers.
+This experiment is useful for identifying power-dependent broadening and multi-photon or excited state transitions.
 It creates a 2D map showing how the qubit spectrum changes with probe power.

 **Key Parameters**:
 - `span`: Frequency span (MHz)